computingForSocialScience/cfss-homework-jmausolf/Final_Project/Flask-App---CFSS-2015/README.md

 In addition, the local app is in dialog with several external websites such as GitHub, Dropbox, and a live website hosted by Wix featuring many of these elements.

+# To Launch

+* From your terminal, navigate to the folder App.
+* Type the following:

+$python launch_ipython.py
+$python app.py

+Your local Flask app should now be running.

 # More Information
 More information on my White House Speech Project is available at my other GitHub repositories: